realworldocaml/book/book/imperative-programming/README.md

-`Dlist` has two such iterators: `iter`, the goal of which is to call a `unit`-producing function on every element of the list, in order; and `find_el`, which runs a provided test function on each values stored in the list, returning the first `element` that passes the test.
-Both `iter` and `find_el` are implemented using simple recursive loops that use `next` to walk from element to element and `value` to extract the element from a given
+`Dlist` has two such iterators: `iter`, the goal of which is to call a `unit`-producing function on every element of the list, in order; and `find_el`, which runs a provided test function on each value stored in the list, returning the first `element` that passes the test.
+Both `iter` and `find_el` are implemented using simple recursive loops that use `next` to walk from element to element and `value` to extract the element from a given node:
-node:

 ```ocaml file=examples/dlist.ml,part=6
 let iter t ~f =